 How many people have the deviled egg plate?
-While it’s a convenient and useful way to display deviled eggs wouldn’t a serving dish, a piece of tupperware, or a plate handle the job too?
+While it’s a convenient and useful way to display deviled eggs wouldn’t a serving dish, a piece of tupperware, or a plate, handle the job too?

-This plate is just one example of many thing you possibly own that you can’t use anything else with but something else could be multi-purposed for.
+This plate is just one example of many thing you possibly own that you can’t use with anything else but something else could be multi-purposed for.
 Take note of anything you own that is only used for one reason that something else you own could take its place.

 2. Do I have more than one of these?

 Cookie sheets.
 You can usually only fit one at a time in your oven.
 At most two cookie sheets would probably be good enough, you can bake with one while you set up the other with more cookies.

 Another example of more than one is beach towels.
 People love beach towels except how often do you go swimming in the summer, is it enough to warrant 10 beach towels for 3 people?
 Now if you have 10 beach towels and a pool in your backyard where people often visit the beach towels can be justified than keep them, if not, it’s time to get rid of a few.

 Really think about the need for multiples in your home.
 You may find that you have multiples that aren’t necessary.
 You may also decide you want to keep certain multiples because they really are useful to have or make life easier.